 Ryūonji Temple (龍穏寺)

 The most scenic spot in autumn in Nantan City is probably the Ryūonji Temple.
-The autumn foliage scenery here is so breathtaking that when the colors are at their peak, a large group of professional photographers will gather at the bottom of the approach leading to the temple’s mountain gate before sunrise to catch the kaleidoscope of colors!
+The autumn foliage scenery here is so breathtaking that when the colors peak, a large group of professional photographers will gather at the bottom of the approach leading to the temple’s mountain gate before sunrise to catch the kaleidoscope of colors!

 It is one spot in Japan where you would want to dress in kimono for a photo while surrounded by vibrant colors.
 But even if it is the white snow of winter or the light green hues of spring, the natural colors that emanate from this place make it one of the top places to capture some amazing photos (=゚ω゚)ノ.